 And so, for the first time in her life, with only the clothes on her back and her mother’s conducting rings on her fingers, Cadence stepped outside onto the streets of the Twin Cities alone.
 She’d learned quickly though.
 Learned to pickpocket, steal, swindle.
 Learned to take advantage of other people’s pity.
 Learned to use her conducting to get herself out of tight situations.

 And then Alma found her.
 Rather, she found Alma.
-A beautiful, gentle person whom Cadence could always find at the Sognare.
+A beautiful, gentle person whom she could always find at the Sognare.
 A person who smiled at her with apparent affection instead of pity.
 A perfect person.
 A constant.